gammazero/nexus/README.md

  - The client library can be used to build clients that connect to any WAMP server.
  - The router service can be run as-is to provide WAMP routing.

-## Project Objective
+## Project Objectives

 ### Performance

 Nexus achieves high throughput by never blocking on I/O.  Messages received from clients are dispatched to the appropriate handlers for routing and are then written to the outbound message queues of the receiving clients.
-This way the router never delays processing of messages due to wait for slow clients.
+This way the router never delays processing of messages due to waiting for slow clients.

 ### Feature availability